 B. This policy intends to assure that the Council: 1) recruits members who will promote its mission, 2) provides the support necessary for members to fulfill their roles, and 3) ensures its composition is consistent with the provisions of the Developmental Disabilities Act.

-The composition of the Council shall conform with its by-laws and the requirements of the Developmental Disabilities Act.
-It shall consist of thirty-two members in the following categories:
+The composition of the Council shall conform to its Bylaws and the requirements of the Developmental Disabilities Act.
+It shall consist of thirty-one members in the following categories:

 A. The director of each of the following agencies, or his/her designee: